Apostilles and Authentications

 Based on the experience of the Secretary of State’s office, there are some common errors that cause the documents to be returned.
 Be aware of the following:

-- The document must be properly notarized according to Montana statutes.
-There are nine elements required for a Montana notarial block and we cannot certify the notarization if it is not correct.
+- As noted above, the document must be properly notarized according to Montana statutes.
+There are statutory requirements for a Montana notarial block and we cannot certify the notarization if it is not correct.
 Click here for printable examples of correct notarial blocks.

 - If you are asked to provide a certified copy of a document, there are two things you must know: